amy-jung/blockchain-starterkit/README.md

 ## History

 **Blockchain**
-Blockchain is a quite generic system using cryptography and a ledger.
-The structure of the system allows for immutable transactions.
+Blockchain is a generic system using cryptography and a ledger which allows for immutable "transactions".
 A distributed ledger is usually peer-to-peer and requires consensus for validating new blocks.

 *Recommended Reading: [3500 Word Plain English Guide to Blockchain](https://thenextweb.com/contributors/2017/11/01/ultimate-3500-word-plain-english-guide-blockchain/)*